TmoodGitHub/Tmood_JavaScript30/README.md

 ## 30 Days of JavaScript
-Build 30 things in 30 days with 30 tutorials
+Build 30 things in 30 days with 30 tutorial
 [JavaScript30](https://javascript30.com/)